VorskiImagineering/django-C3PO/README.md

 link to the spreadsheet defined in settings.
 User can manage app translations with three actions:

  - Synchronize - Synchronized translations from local files with GDoc state.
 If project has new expressions which are not in the spreadsheet, GDoc is updated with this entries.
+Remember that after this acction server will be restarted.
  - Make messages - Runs makemessages command updating po files with new expressions to translate.
  - Publish - Pushes current po files to git repository.
  - Reset - Reverts current changes and checkouts project to last commit.
 Note that changes are also reverted